BrunoGilRamirez/fp_micro_productservice/README.md

 The Product Service is a microservice responsible for managing products in the e-commerce platform.
 It provides a RESTful API for product creation, retrieval, updating, and deletion across multiple categories, with advanced security features and event-driven architecture.

-This service is part of the FP microservices ecosystem and requires other services (Auth Service, Discovery Server, Config Server) to be running to function properly.
+This service is part of the Ecommerce microservices ecosystem and requires other services (Auth Service, Discovery Server, Config Server) to be running to function properly.

 ![Service Structure](<./diagrams/Final Project - ServiceStructure.png>)